simongray/sino.study/README.md

 Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).

 If there are any issues getting the app to show up (e.g. blank page), then try clearing the browser cache.
+Note that some functionality will require the backend to be running too, e.g. dictionary results.

-## Production Build
+## Compiling a frontend production build
-To compile clojurescript to javascript:
+To compile ClojureScript to JavaScript:

 ```
 lein clean
 lein cljsbuild once min
 ```
-## Run compojure application
+## Run Compojure application
 To start a web server for the application, run:

 ````